 Denial of Service (DoS) Attacks

-In a Distributed Denial of Service (DDoS), an attacker takes control of one user’s computer in order to attack a different user’s computer.
-This can force the hijacked computer to send large amounts of data to a particular website or send spam to targeted email addresses.
-According to CERT, the attack is ‘distributed’ because the attacker is using multiple computers, including the user’s, to launch the denial-of-service attack.
+When an attacker takes control of multiple users’ computers in order to attack a different user’s computer.
+This can force the hijacked computers to send large amounts of data to a particular website or send spam to targeted email addresses.

 Example: In 2016, the BBC suffered a targeted DDoS attack in its U.S. offices, which also caused limited access to Reddit, Twitter, Etsy, GitHub, SoundCloud, and Spotify.

 What to do: Because DoS attacks target email addresses, websites, and online accounts, it’s essential that you contact the necessary providers to report the abuse.
-Since this form of online harassment is rare and extreme, and more likely to affect business owners or individuals with a major web presence, it sits outside the purview of this Field Manual.
-We recommend checking out this DDoS Incident Response Cheat Sheet for more information.
+Check out this DDoS Incident Response Cheat Sheet for more information.